 9.1.2.5 In an Apartment 80 District, all parking for apartments shall be a minimum of thirty (30) feet from any street line, lot line, or zoning district line.

-9.1.2.6 In an Apartment 40 and Business A District, all parking for apartments shall be located to the rear of the front building line.
+9.1.2.6 In the Business A District, all parking for multi-family uses shall be located to the rear of the front building line.

 APPENDIX C – Zoning Map